openSUSE/suse-documentation-dicts/README.md

 that hunspell would find.

 Before you can get a list, you need to apply the `cleanup.xsl` stylesheet on your XML file.
-This will eliminate all elements that are
+This will eliminate all elements that are not relevant for spell-checking (like etc.).

 1. Install some packages: